nkchocoai/ComfyUI-SaveImageWithMetaData/README.md

 日本語版READMEは[こちら](README.jp.md)。

 - Custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-- Add a node to store images with metadata (PNGInfo) extracted from the input values of each node.
+- Add a node to save images with metadata (PNGInfo) extracted from the input values of each node.
 - Since the values are extracted dynamically, values output by various extension nodes can be added to metadata.

 ## Installation